Family & Friends

 Family and Friends Intergen Activities

-Each evening and some afternoons there are scheduled intergen activities the whole family can take part in.
-Examples of some of our favorite activities during the week include:
+Each evening and some afternoons there are scheduled intergenerational activities the whole family can take part in.

-Each evening and some afternoons there are scheduled intergen activities the whole family can take part in.
-Examples of some of our favorite activities during the week include:
+Each evening and some afternoons there are scheduled intergenerational activities the whole family can take part in.

 - Trivia